multiscale/muscle3/docs/source/contributing.rst

 ======================

-First, you'll need a public Git repository that you have write access to, and which contains MUSCLE 3.
-If you have write access to the main MUSCLE 3 repository, then you're set already.
-If not, click the Fork button at the top right of the main MUSCLE 3 repository page.
+First, you'll need a public Git repository that you have write access to, and which contains MUSCLE3.
+If you have write access to the main MUSCLE3 repository, then you're set already.
+If not, click the Fork button at the top right of the main MUSCLE3 repository page.
 This will make a copy of the repository that you can write to, under your own account.

 Next, you need a copy of this public repository on your local computer, so that